nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 Jon: Yeah.
 And I mean that we saw this with with `Error::cause` and `Error::source`, right?
 Where arguably cause should just be source.
 But you can't do that.
-That wouldn't be-- that's not a pipeline that we can do without, like, a severe breaking change.
+That wouldn't be— that's not a pipeline that we can do without, like, a severe breaking change.

 Ben: Wouldn't be compatible.